 Features

-Direct contact allowed to PVC single-ply membrane
+Direct contact allowed to PVC single-ply

 Sikatherm PIR AL/GT